So you’re planning to visit Puerto Rico and don’t want to miss out on all the best things to do in Puerto Rico?

 Is it dangerous to go to Puerto Rico right now?

 It is generally safe to visit Puerto Rico, although visitors should check the latest covid statistics, follow public health guidelines, and consider getting travel insurance to protect their trip if they’re visiting Puerto Rico.

 What do locals do for fun in Puerto Rico?

 Can you drink the water in Puerto Rico?

 Tap water in Puerto Rico is potable and safe to drink.
-The AAA, the company in charge of providing water in Puerto Rico, follows the Safe Drinking Water Act, which protects the quality of drinking water in the USA.
+Water safety in Puerto Rico gets regulated by the Safe Drinking Water Act created by the EPA.

 Should you tip in Puerto Rico?